saf-dmitry/taskpaper-mode/README.md

           '((?w "Waiting"  "@waiting and not @done")
             (?d "Due Soon" "@due <=[d] +14d and not @done")))

 The initial value in each item defines the key you have to press.
 The second parameter is a short description and the last one is the query string to be used for the matching.
-If the first element is a string, it will be used as block separator.
+If the first element is a string, it will be used as block title to visually group queries.
 Pressing `C-c ?` (`taskpaper-query-fast-select`) will then present you with a special interface, listing all predefined queries with corresponding selection keys.

 ### Startup View